 - The young person's financial and other support;

-- The need for an age assessment of the young person (where relevant) and any available information on their agent, their access into this country, the length of time they have been in this country and possible other connections; and
+- The age assessment of the young person (where relevant) and any available information on their agent, their access into this country, the length of time they have been in this country and possible other connections; and

-- Any particular psychological or emotional impact of experiences as an unaccompanied or trafficked child, and any consequent need for psychological or mental health support to help the child deal with them;
+- The child's health needs and any particular psychological or emotional impact of experiences as an unaccompanied or trafficked child, and any consequent need for psychological or mental health support to help the child deal with them.

-An interpreter will be used to assist in all assessments.
+No assumptions should be made about the child's language skills.
+An appropriately qualified and vetted interpreter must be used to assist in all assessments.

 5. Provision of Services